Made for Adult Ice Skaters

 "I'll be the only adult surrounded by tiny children."

 This is a real concern and a valid one.
-Public skating sessions can be chaotic with kids.
 But here's what most people don't know: many rinks offer adult-only skate sessions, adult-only group lessons, and freestyle sessions where serious skaters of all ages practice.
-Ask your local rink about adult programming.
-It's more common than you'd think, and it's growing.
+Ask your local rink about adult programming — it's more common than you'd think, and it's growing.

 "I can't afford it."

 Figure skating can be expensive at the competitive level, but getting started is more affordable than most people assume.
-We'll break down the costs later in this guide, but the short version: you can get on the ice for the price of a gym membership, and you don't need to buy anything expensive for the first few months.
+You can get on the ice for the price of a gym membership, and you don't need to buy anything expensive for the first few months.
+We'll break down costs below.

 Every single one of us had the same fears before we started.
 Every one of us Googled "am I too old to figure skate" at 11pm.
 Every one of us stood at the rink boards on our first day thinking what am I doing here.